Signed in as:

 The Public Service Internship Program offers driven college students a unique opportunity to gain hands-on experience working with public offices and non-profits, all while engaging in a summer-long policy project.
 Through this program, interns will build professional skills and develop critical research abilities by exploring a policy issue they care about.
-NGSFC is committed to supporting students by providing a stipend to help offset transportation and other expenses.
+NextGen is committed to supporting students by providing a stipend to help offset transportation and other expenses.
 Recognizing that this may be many students’ first experience with in-depth research, we pair each intern with a dedicated mentor to guide them through the process and help them prepare to present their findings to local officials and key stakeholders.
+In the second half of the program, NextGen Scholars will participate in the University of Chicago Harris School of Public Policy Persuasive Writing Credential program.
 The Public Service Internship Program will create the leaders of tomorrow, changing communities one student at a time.

 Abigail is a first-generation college student with a B.A. in Women’s & Gender Studies at the University of Illinois Urbana-Champaign.
 With a background in political organizing, digital communications, and data-driven advocacy, she has held impactful roles at the White House Office of Digital Strategy, Target, and the United Nations Foundation, among others.
 Abigail served as President of IGNITE UIUC, leading initiatives to empower young women and non-binary individuals to own their political power.
 With deep roots in community service, Abigail also served in the Office of the Student Trustee, co-leading events like the Art of Leadership Summit to amplify student leadership.
 Her work centers on advancing equity through storytelling, civic engagement, and emerging technology, particularly cybersecurity policy.
 Abigail aspires to use her interdisciplinary background and technical acumen to shape inclusive digital policy and national cybersecurity strategies through a career in public service.

-Ma'Kayla will be interning with State Representative Mary Beth Canty for the summer of 2025
+Ma'Kayla interned with State Representative Mary Beth Canty.

 Contact Information